How do they compare?

 Where does the fuel go in the SmartCarb?

-Fuel in the SmartCarb’s float bowl stays in the float bowl.
+Fuel in the SmartCarb® carburetor's float bowl stays in the float bowl.
 One-way check valves in the vent passages allow air to flow into the bowl but they do not allow fuel to flow out.
 That means fuel remains in the bowl on steep downhills and even if/when the bike is laid down.
-The SmartCarb is a sealed fuel system with zero fuel spillage that has been EPA certified with the lowest evaporative emissions ever tested by a carburetor fuel system.
-Zero fuel spillage and superior, single circuit metering rod atomization through the entire throttle range gives the SmartCarb user unrivaled fuel economy gains and emissions reductions compared to the Lectron or any other conventional carburetor.
+The SmartCarb® is a sealed fuel system with zero fuel spillage that has been EPA certified with the lowest evaporative emissions ever tested by a carburetor fuel system.
+Zero fuel spillage and superior, single circuit metering rod atomization through the entire throttle range gives the SmartCarb® user unrivaled fuel economy gains and emissions reductions compared to the Lectron® carburetor or any other conventional carburetor.

 Making Adjustments

-Unless you count the Lectron’s power jet as a jet (and it is), both it and the SmartCarb are jet-less carburetors in the traditional sense.
+Unless you count the Lectron® carburetor's power jet as a jet (and it is), both it and the SmartCarb® are jet-less in the traditional sense.
 That means no more brass to change either way!
-Adjustments are still required during initial tuning and to accommodate engine modifications, changing fuel selection, and in the case of the Lectron, when substantially changing elevations or for large temperature swings.
+Adjustments are typically required during initial tuning and to accommodate engine modifications or when changing fuel selection.

-The Lectron has 3 adjustments: the idle set screw, the metering rod position, and the power jet.
-The SmartCarb has only two: the idle set screw and metering rod position.
-Changing the metering rod position in the Lectron requires removing the cap and pulling the slide.
-Lectron metering rod adjustments are limited to 4 positions per revolution.
+The Lectron® carburetor has 3 primary adjustments: the idle set screw, the metering rod position, and the power jet.
+The SmartCarb® has only two: the idle set screw and metering rod position.
+Changing the metering rod position in the Lectron® carburetor requires removing the cap and pulling the slide.
+Lectron® carburetor metering rod adjustments are limited to 4 positions per revolution.

-Conversely, changing the position of the metering rod in the SmartCarb is done externally, by hand, and from the seat of the bike in most cases.
-The SmartCarb’s metering rod can be more finely adjusted with 10 clicks/positions per revolution by shutting the engine off, opening the throttle to wide open, and using the clicker adjuster in the cap.
+Conversely, changing the position of the metering rod in the SmartCarb® is done externally, by hand, and from the seat of the bike in most cases.
+The SmartCarb® carburetor's metering rod can be more finely adjusted with 10 clicks/positions per revolution by shutting the engine off, opening the throttle to wide open, and using the clicker adjuster in the cap.
 Adjustments take seconds and can be done while the engine and pipe stay up to temp.

-With both the SmartCarb and the Lectron, metering rod adjustments will primarily affect the bottom end or the low speed.
-Metering rod mixture adjustments in the mid to top of the throttle range require swapping out the metering rod for one with a different grind profile, depending on fueling requirements.
-Both companies offer a variety of different metering rods for the fueling needs of various applications and can advise their customers regarding metering rod selection.
+With both the SmartCarb® and the Lectron® carburetors, metering rod adjustments will primarily affect the bottom end or the low speed.
+Metering rod mixture adjustments in the mid to top of the throttle range typically require swapping out the metering rod for one with a different grind profile, depending on fueling requirements.
+Both companies offer a variety of different metering rods for the fueling needs of various applications and can advise their customers regarding metering rod selection and tuning baselines.

 Compatibility

-The SC2 model SmartCarb and H-Series Lectron are designed for use in modern 2-stroke dirt bikes and similar applications using the Keihin PWK or Mikuni TMX stock, however their build quality and manner of construction differ in a few notable ways that affect their appearance, compatibility, durability, and ease of use.
+The SC2 model SmartCarb® and H-Series Lectron® carburetors are designed for use in modern 2-stroke dirt bikes and similar applications using the Keihin PWK or Mikuni TMX stock, however their build quality and manner of construction differ in a few notable ways that affect their appearance, compatibility, durability, and ease of use.

-The cast aluminum Lectron, being a much older design, presents a few issues when used in modern applications including a longer end-to-end length (.25″/6mm longer than the SC2), stock throttle cable incompatibility, inconvenient choke placement, and no throttle position sensor (TPS) option.
-This means the fit in the tighter bikes can be tricky (Lectron recommends the use of the shorter XC-W or TE intake flange with the H-Series when installed into 2017 or later KTMs or Huskies), the stock throttle cable and handset must be replaced with ones provided by Lectron in most applications, the pipe side choke can be hard to reach, and the use of 3D ignition mapping, Beta oil injection, or aftermarket CDIs requiring TPS isn’t an option.
+All of this means the fit in some bikes can be tricky (for example, Lectron, LLC recommends the use of the shorter XC-W or TE intake flange with the HV or H-Series models when installed into 2017 or later KTMs or Huskies).
+The stock throttle cable and handset must be replaced with ones provided by Lectron, LLC in most applications and the use of 3D ignition mapping, Beta oil injection, or aftermarket CDIs requiring TPS isn't an option.

 Forward Thinking

-The SC2 SmartCarb is designed with the future in mind and is capable of meeting the performance needs and emissions requirements of the rapidly changing off-road powersports industry.
-They are fully CNC machined for precise tolerancing and increased durability, accept all modern stock throttle cables, and TPS is a factory option or user installable at any time.
+The SC2 SmartCarb® carburetor is designed with the future in mind and is capable of meeting the performance needs and emissions requirements of the rapidly changing off-road powersports industry.
+They are fully CNC machined for precise tolerancing and increased durability, accept all modern stock throttle cables, and our proprietary MagVolt® TPS kit is a factory option when ordering or user installable at any time.

 Which one is right for you?